-Brian Jacob is the Walter H. Annenberg Professor of Education Policy, Professor of Economics, and Professor of Education at the University of Michigan.
-He is Co-Director of the Education Policy Initiative (EPI) and former director of the Center for Local, State and Urban Policy (CLOSUP), as well as a Research Associate at the National Bureau of Economic Research (NBER).
-He has previously served as a policy analyst in the NYC Mayor's Office and taught middle school in East Harlem.
+Brian A. Jacob is the Walter H. Annenberg Professor of Education Policy and professor of economics at the Ford School, and is co-director of the Youth Policy Lab.
+He is also a research associate at the National Bureau of Economic Research.
+Brian came to Michigan from Harvard University's Kennedy School of Government; he previously served as a policy analyst in the NYC Mayor's Office and taught middle school in East Harlem.
 His primary fields of interest are labor economics, program evaluation, and the economics of education.
-His current research focuses on school accountability, teacher labor markets and virtual schooling.
+Brian's current research focuses on urban school reform, with a particular emphasis on standards and accountability initiatives.
+At the Ford School, he teaches "Economics of Education" and classes focused on education policy.
 In 2008, Jacob received the David N. Kershaw Prize, an award given every two years to honor persons who, at under the age of 40, have made a distinguished contribution to the field of public policy.
-He received his BA from Harvard College and his PhD from the University of Chicago.
+He received a BA from Harvard University in 1992 and a PhD in public policy from the University of Chicago.